MALTA (EU) RESIDENCY & CITIZENSHIP

 A: No. When you acquire Malta citizenship you and your family enjoy full citizenship for life, which can be passed on to future generations by descent.

-Q: How long does the application process take until I receive citizenship?
+Q: How long does it take to get Malta citizenship?

 Summary